herniadlf/ubi-governor-test/README.md

 You can see the `scripts/testGovernorTransaction.js` for more details.

 I've pinned the block `15480189` of Ethereum Mainnet so everyone can reproduce the exact test.
-For other purposes, you may have to change some hardcoded things on the script.
+For other purposes, you may have to change some hardcoded things on the script and the block itself in `hardhat.config.js`.

 ## Usage
 First of all, you'll need to install hardhat (https://hardhat.org/hardhat-runner/docs/getting-started#overview).
 Then, return to this folder.